olcf/gpu_hackathon_attendee_guide/README.md

 ## Feedback and Suggestions
 We are always looking for ways to improve these events.
-If you have feedback you believe would help improve this document or the hackathons themselves, please email Tom Papatheodore (papatheodore@ornl.gov) with your suggestions.
+If you have feedback you believe would help improve this document or the hackathons themselves, please feel free to open an issue in the repository, or contact Tom Papatheodore (papatheodore@ornl.gov) or Julia Levites (jlevites@nvidia.com) with your suggestions.